 The Mazda6 is sporty yet also sparing with fuel.
 Its 2.5-liter four-cylinder delivered 32-mpg overall, the best fuel economy among conventional midsized sedans.
 The six-speed automatic is very smooth and delivers quick shifts.
 We found the 6 to be agile and capable in the corners.
-The ride is taut and steady but on the firm side, and the cabin isn't as quiet as most competitors'.
-For the 2016 model year, the car receives multiple updates, including external styling tweaks and a new dash layout, and uplevel models get a navigation system with a new dash-mounted digital display that is operated via a central knob on the console.
-Additionally, the head-up display first seen in the Mazda3 is now optional.
+The ride is taut and steady but on the firm side, and the cabin is rather loud for the class, with considerable wind noise on the highway.
+For the 2016 model year, the car receives a mild freshening that includes a new dash and a digital display screen that is operated via a central knob on the console, which takes some getting used to.
+A heads-up display is optional.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).

 Airline travel Appliance stores Brokerage services Car insurance Computer stores Credit cards Customer service Pharmacies Electronics stores Extended warranties Eyeglass stores

 Home insurance Hotel rooms Outlet stores Prepaid cards Retail stores Rewards cards Shopping websites Sporting goods stores Store credit cards Supermarkets

 Buy Blu-ray players Buy camcorders Buy car seats Buy clothes dryers Buy coffeemakers Buy computers Buy cordless phones Buy digital cameras Buy dishwashers Buy GPS

 Buy gas grills Buy lawn mowers Buy microwave ovens Buy printers Buy kitchen ranges Buy refrigerators Buy TVs Buy vacuum cleaners Buy washing machines